alial7621/ConvGRU-pytorch/README.md

 **[This](https://github.com/happyjin/ConvGRU-pytorch/blob/master/convGRU.py)** file **contains
 the implementation of Convolutional LSTM in PyTorch**

+** ---In this version there is no need to add input_size and dtype as arguments to the model---**

 ### How to Use
 The `ConvGRU` module derives from `nn.Module` so it can be used as any other PyTorch module.